 Get Abjad via pip:

 Consult our installation instructions for detailed help on getting Abjad, setting it up, and installing any dependencies like LilyPond:

 Start your Python interpreter and import Abjad:

-Let’s split the notes you just made every 5/16, transpose every other split group up by a major-seventh, slur every split group, and attach an accent to the first note of each split group:
+Now, let’s split the notes you just made every 5/16 duration, transpose every other split group up by a major-seventh, then slur every split group and finally attach an accent to the first note of each split group:

 Many scores have been composed in whole or in part with the assistance of Abjad and LilyPond.
 Here are excerpts from a few such works.